-You wouldn’t believe how easy it is to cook these restaurant-style crispy golden fried shrimps or prawns that look and taste so amazing without any fancy ingredients!
+You wouldn’t believe how easy it is to cook these restaurant-style crispy golden fried shrimps with panko breadcrumbs that look and taste so amazing without any fancy ingredients!

 This copy cat recipe has the looks of the fried prawns served as starters at restaurants, yet so quick and easy to cook.
 Fry the shrimps with tails removed, and you can turn this into a recipe for popcorn shrimp.

 Shrimps are a great source of protein, low in calories and saturated fat, rich in omega-3 fatty acids, selenium, vitamin B12, calcium and vitamin E. Hence, they promote heart health, brain function, growth and development and reduce inflammation, risk of illnesses like cancer, arthritis and dementia.

 A word of caution, though: while prawns are low in saturated fats, they are rich in cholesterol and sodium.
 So eat prawns in moderation and be wary of added salt.
 Prawns are naturally flavorful and tasty, they need less salt and flavoring agents.